alymdu/recipes/README.md

 Recipes:

 - Shrimp Gochujang Pasta
-- Arabic Chicken and Rice
+- Good Chicken and Rice
 - TODO: Add the readme files for the above recipes